mtenders/emacs-leo/README.md

 This package allows you to interact with [Leo.de](https://leo.de) dictionaries from within emacs.

-It provides the commands `leo-translate-word` and `leo-translate-at-point`.
-They translate between German and the language set by the custom variable `leo-language`.
+It provides the command `leo-translate-word`.
+If no other phrase is entered, the word currently under the cursor is used.
+It translates between German and the language set by the custom variable `leo-language`.
 The second language can also be specified interactively by invoking the commands with a prefix argument.

 Results are sorted by part of speech, and display all additional information about the term such as usage, case markers, linguistic variant, etc. They also include a direct link to conjugation or inflection tables, shown as the icon `▦` (or `#`).